Glamping: if you haven’t heard of the trend that took off a years ago, let’s get you clued in.

 - The Flats RV Rental (vintage airstreams to motorcoach rentals in Canal Flats)

 - Sunshine Houseboats (nightly dock rentals on Lake Koocanusa, near Jaffray)

 Words by Gina Begin.
-Cover/top photo by Heidi Korven (oTENTiks in Kootenay National Park).
+Cover/top photo by Heidi Korven (oTENTiks at Redstreak Campground in Kootenay National Park).

 Gina Begin - Although she’s a Florida girl, exploration called her away after the final bell of her high school career.
 On a quest to reach the distant adventures of North America, she lived in her car, traveling to ski the backcountry of Alaska, sleep under the northern lights in the Yukon Territory, ice climb Colorado's frozen canyons, photograph Nova Scotia’s coves, backpack in southern US wildernesses and munch on sugared tamarindo in the jungles of Mexico.
 But after three years living on the road and seeing the many wonders this continent had to offer, she chose the place she knew would fit an explorer looking for a lifetime of wild wonder: British Columbia.
 Dual citizenship in hand, she settled along the Powder Highway in the Selkirks and is making her home between four walls and deeply wooded mountains.